FlavScents AInsights Entry: Methyl Anthranilate (CAS: 134-20-3)

 9. Confidence & Data Quality Notes

-The data on methyl anthranilate is well-established, with comprehensive documentation available from authoritative sources.
-Industry practices are generally consistent, though some undocumented uses may exist.
-Regulatory ambiguities are minimal, with clear guidelines provided by major regulatory bodies.
+The data on methyl anthranilate is well-established, with comprehensive documentation from authoritative sources.
+Industry practices are well-documented, though some regional regulatory nuances may require further clarification.
+Known data gaps are minimal, primarily concerning long-term exposure studies.

 Citation hooks: FlavScents